stefanbylund/zxnext_layer2_demo/README.md

 contains a set of screens.
 The first set of screens tests all drawing functions.
 The second set of screens are the same as the first set but all drawing is done on a layer 2 off-screen buffer.
 The third set of screens calls all drawing functions repeatedly to give a visual indication of their performance.
+The fourth set of screens tests horizontal and vertical hardware scrolling of a single screen and between multiple screens.
 Switch between the screens by pressing any key.

 ## How to Use